Doing business in Brazil as a Foreigner

 Dealing with Anheuser-Busch INBEV that was then just AMBEV in Brazil I learnt some valuable lessons.

-1-We were asked if our automation systems had been ´´tropicalised´´?
+Working for a large German multinational we were doing a business meetings with group level engineers in 2006.
+I remember 2 things that really stuck out at the time in our meetings involving water treatment at different factories across the group - they have 33 factories in Brazil.1-We were asked if our automation systems had been ´´tropicalised´´?
 This question confused me as I had grown up and worked in South Africa and although not in the tropics (higher levels of humidity) I had never been asked this question before.
 This question would appear numeros times over the next few years in different industries and even other segments.
 It was not about just humidity.
 It was about using automation and systems with local supply and maintenance options.
 It was about having cheaper components compared to components used in Europe for instance.
 It was about being simple to use as staff were not as highly trained.
 And it was about the local energy fluctuations and frequencies that are different to other countries.

 2-Across a period of about 2 months I had several meetings with the main responsible engineer for maintenance across various factories.
 In one particular meeting the physical tiredness of this engineer was very apparent and he was difficulty in maintening concentration.
 We questionend him directly about setting the meeting for another day.
 In our next meeting I broached his tiredness.
 He had been working near 24 hours periods with emergencies in maintenance.
 His boss was busy in meetings and he had to deal with the realities of maintenance problems across the day for a business spanning a continent.
 At the time I queried and found out he was earning less than US$1000.
 Young hard working professionals are often found trying to gain experience at a multi-nationals earning very little while their bosses earn up to 5 to 10 times more to sit in on a few meetings a week and do the political game to keep themselves in the job.
 Todate this is still found across most multinationals.
 A young very committed workforce with little experience managed by mostly old senior staff that have excellent political game play in these companies.